trustlessCapital/tcap-one-sc/README.md

 # tcap-one-sc
 TCAP One Smart Contracts

-Smart contracts are deployed in Roll Up based Layer 2 infratructure Arbitrum.
-Arbitrum is next generation layer 2 for Ethereum dApps.
+Smart contracts are deployed in test network of Celo Blockchain and roll Up based Layer 2 infratructure Arbitrum respectively.

 ## Steps to setup and deploy the contracts